Headscarf controversy in Turkey: Education

 After the ban was lifted decades after its initiation, it became difficult for women, both with or without a headscarf, to receive an education.
-Even though many steps have been taken to progress women’s equality in Turkey, There isn’t any subsequent or substantial evidence so far that proves that the ban on the acquisition of education for headscarved women did reduce the number of those women who received any credentials from these institutions.
+Even though many steps have been taken to progress women's equality in Turkey, there has not been any subsequent or substantial evidence so far that proves that the ban on the acquisition of education for headscarved women did reduce the number of those women who received any credentials from these institutions.
 Based on the patriarchal and Islamic government and society already in place, the number of women who are educated was already low.
-Before this ban, in the late 1970’s going to the early 1980s, there was an uptick in the number of university students who wore headscarves, and some managed to graduate with full credentials; however, after 1984, the ban spread across all schools, yet was not enforced until 1997.
+Before this ban, in the late 1970s going to the early 1980s, there was an uptick in the number of university students who wore headscarves, and some managed to graduate with full credentials; however, after 1984, the ban spread across all schools, yet was not enforced until 1997.

-Progressive steps have been taken to further allow women with headscarves to receive an education.
-However, the effect of these steps has been minimal.
-Because the regulations in place by the government and the structure of society in Turkey are based on their interpretation of the Islamic faith and how it perceives women, the right to education still is one of the main battles that these women face today, which also limits them from working in the public sector & receiving education.